Out

 [0082] Therefore, changing the surface chemistry from PP to

-the overall expected efficiency.
-The triangular wedge shaped
+double the overall expected efficiency.
+The triangular wedge

-portions between the two straight lines shown in FIG. 6B was
+shaped portions between the two straight lines shown in FIG.

-not accessible with a PP coating, but was available if the
+6B was not accessible with a PP coating, but was available

-the model was tested with a set of woven wire meshes.
-The
+harvesting, the model was tested with a set of woven wire

-results were compared to those obtained with a polypropylene
+meshes.
+The results were compared to those obtained with a

-Raschel mesh, which has been used in the field to harvest fog.
+polypropylene Raschel mesh, which has been used in the field

-The comparison therefore provides a good benchmark to compare
+to harvest fog.
+The comparison therefore provides a good

 [0084] Materials and Methods Preparation of Meshes.
 Raschel